Unirep/Unirep/packages/docs/docs/getting-started/ts-js.md

     );
 }
 ```

 ```mdx-code-block
   </TabItem>
 </Tabs>
 ```

 :::caution
-To verify an epoch key on-chain, see [Verify epoch key on-chain](./create-unirep-app.md#verify-epoch-key-on-chain).
+To verify an epoch key on-chain, see [Verify epoch key on-chain](getting-started/create-unirep-app.md#verify-epoch-key-on-chain).
 :::

 ## ⏱️ User state transition

-After an epoch ends, the user will perform [user state transition](../protocol/user-state-transition.md) to finalize the state in the previous epoch, and use a new state to receive more data in a new epoch.<br/>
+After an epoch ends, the user will perform [user state transition](protocol/user-state-transition.md) to finalize the state in the previous epoch, and use a new state to receive more data in a new epoch.

-The user state transition should be done manually by users because only the user holds the secret semaphore identity.
+The user state transition proof must be built by the user because only the user holds the semaphore identity secret key.

 ### User generates user state transition proof